ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ## Revision history

+The format version is reflected in the `schemaVersion` property, present in the root object.

-Versions in reverse chronological order.
+Versions are listed in reverse chronological order.

 #### v0.2.0 (2017-10-11)